Wax30d/staticFilesInDjango/README.md

 The topics are as follows:

-  Template inheritance
+  1. Template inheritance;
-  Django Static Files
+  2. Django Static Files;
-  Template Filters
+  3. Template Filters;
-  Bootstrap addition in templates
+  4. Bootstrap addition in templates;
-  Using relative urls
+  5. Using relative urls;

 These concepts can be a bit complex.
 Therefore, if you face any issues, you can freely comment your query below.